 Our time will be focused very much on trying to see Snow Leopard and Pallas’s Cat, as well as other key mammals.
 This means much of our time will be spent in one area scanning mountains for many hours in the early morning and late evening.
 Though not the key time for a full birding itinerary, we will still make an effort to look for key species outside of the key mammal focused times and we should see a good selection of the specialities, including a number of exciting migrants.
-We will have a team of drivers, a cook, interpreters & assistants in a convey of Toyota Land Cruisers so everyone will have a window seat.
+We will have a team of drivers, a cook, interpreter & assistants in a convey of Toyota Land Cruisers so everyone will have a window seat.